 — Funnel all access through a single choke point to simplify how users can access a resource;

-— For every access, perform a check to determine if the user has permissions to access the resource.;
+— For every access, perform a check to determine if the user has permissions to access the resource;

 — Avoid making decisions based on names of resources (for example, files) if those resources can have alternate names;

 — Canonicalize the name to match that of the file system's representation of the name;

+NOTE This can sometimes be achieved with an available API (for example, in Win32 the GetFullPathName function).

-— Ensure that messages can be parsed only once, e.g., by including a sequence number or time stamp in a checksum; and
+— Ensure that messages can be parsed only once, e.g. by including a sequence number or time stamp in a checksum;

 — Use different keys for the initiator and responder or of a different type of challenge for the initiator and responder.